 The Anita Borg Institute for Women and Technology (ABI) was founded in 1994 by renowned computer scientist Anita Borg, Ph.D.
 (1949-2003).
 Initially known as the Institute for Women in Technology, IWT was renamed in 2003 to the Anita Borg Institute in order to honor Dr. Borg.
 Through their work every day, the Anita Borg Institute seeks to increase the impact of women on all aspects of technology, and increase the positive impact of technology on the world’s women.
 Since 1997, ABI has developed tools and programs designed to help industry, academia and government recruit, retain and develop women technology leaders.
 By providing inclusive platforms designed to ensure women’s voices, ideas and spirits will result in higher levels of technical innovation, ABI delivers programs that are changing the world for women and for technology.

 AT&T's 133-year history of innovation is a story about people from all walks of life and all kinds of backgrounds coming together to improve the human condition.
 It is their diversity, coupled with an inclusive culture that welcomes all points of view - which makes them who they are: a great place to work, a desired business partner and a committed member of the communities they serve.
 "A diverse workforce and inclusive culture are essential to AT&T. They allow us to attract and retain the best and the brightest to develop the most innovative products and solutions to meet our customers' needs." -Randall Stephenson, Chairman & Chief Executive Officer.
-AT&T sponsors the NCWIT Affinity Group Alliance, Undergraduate Research Mentoring Award, and Aspirations in Computing Educator Award.
+AT&T sponsors the NCWIT Undergraduate Research Mentoring Award and the Aspirations in Computing Educator Award.

 Avaya Inc. is a privately held telecommunications company that specializes in enterprise telephony and call center technology.
 The corporation became an NCWIT Investment Partner in 2004.
 With many women in senior leadership positions, Avaya is well-known for its tradition of supporting diversity and excellence.
 NCWIT also is grateful for Avaya's early involvement to support women and girls in technology.